Start Here ...

 Before I came to know Jesus, I would usually set my drinking limit by three criteria:

-If you limit your drinking with "I'll know when I've had enough," that's probably not going to work.
 Alcohol has a delayed effect.
-And you can consume too much before you start to feel tipsy.
+And you can consume too much before you start to feel drunk.
 Then you're in trouble.

 Out-of-control self-control